dfury0/DazUDocs/docs/product_submission/New_PA_Welcome.md

-## Welcome to Daz!
+# Welcome to Daz!

 All your paperwork is complete, and you have your PASS link, now for the good part!
 Let’s get you making some money.
 So what happens next?

 ## How do I submit my work?

  Let’s take you through your first PASS submission.
-These are the key points in the process.
+These are the critical points in the process.

  **Validation:**

-- Before submitting your product, you will use our handy dandy Validator, it will spit out a list of easy to fix errors, for example, a needed file is missing.
+- Before submitting your product, you will use our handy dandy Validator; it will spit out a list of easy-to-fix errors; for example, a needed file is missing.
 Once your product passes Validation, save your report, and send it in with your product.
-Validator will be available in your account once you accept the EULA
+The validator will be available in your account once you accept the EULA

 **Product Reviews:**

 - Once uploaded, our review team will review your work.
-We meet daily Monday to Friday to review all new submissions.
+We meet daily, Monday to Friday, to review all new submissions.
 At every stage of the process, you will receive an email that tells you if any comments or requests have been made.
 Please address the comments and if required, make the changes and re-upload your product to the same PASS submission.
-- It’s possible that our review team will comment on your work.
-Don’t fret, this is just to ensure that your product meets our quality standards, and aims to help your sales.
+- Our review team may comment on your work.
+Don’t fret, this is just to ensure that your product meets our quality standards and aims to help your sales.
 Higher quality = more money in your pocket

 **Declining a product.**

-- Our team strives to help you make your product the best it can be, but on the odd occasion if it doesn't meet our standards (quality or otherwise), we reserve the right to decline it.
-You can definitely re-submit with changes to meet our standards.
+- Our team strives to help you make your product the best it can be, but on the odd occasion, if it doesn't meet our standards (quality or otherwise), we reserve the right to decline it.
+You can re-submit with changes to meet our standards.

 **Brokering vs. Buyout**

-- If you want to offer your product for buyout, PASS allows you to click Daz O and fill in your desired Buy Out price.
+- If you want to offer your product for a buyout, PASS allows you to click Daz O and fill in your desired Buy Out price.
 Our team will respond, either accept your offer, negotiate a different price or move the item forward as brokered.
 If Daz buys your product, you will be paid once it passes QA.
 All future revenue will go to Daz 3D.
 Artist credit will be yours unless otherwise requested by you.
 - Brokering your product will give you 50% of total revenue (exceptions plugins).

 **Quality Assurance**